swiftlang/swift-book/TSPL.docc/LanguageGuide/Protocols.md

 and that argument's type is generic, the caller chooses the type.

-Code with an opaque type
-works with some type that conforms to the protocol.
-The underlying type is known at compile time, and the API implementation chooses that type, but that type's identity is hidden from clients of the API.
-Using an opaque type lets you prevent implementation details of an API from leaking through the layer of abstraction --- for example, by hiding the specific return type from a function, and only guaranteeing that the value conforms to a given protocol.
+Using a protocol as the type in a context where the conforming structure, class or enumeration is not statically known creates a boxed protocol type.

-Code with a boxed protocol type works with any type, chosen at runtime, that conforms to the protocol.
+Such code works with any type, chosen at runtime, that conforms to the protocol.
 To support this runtime flexibility,
 Swift adds a level of indirection when necessary --- known as a *box*,